John Powell (Jesuit)

 John Joseph Powell (September 22, 1925 – September 24, 2009) was a Jesuit priest and author, and brother of Rita Donlan and William Powell.

 He received elementary-school education at the John B. Murphy public school in Chicago.
 In June 1943, Powell graduated from the Loyola Academy in Chicago.
 In August 1943, he entered the Society of Jesus at Milford, Ohio.
 In the fall of 1947, he began a three-year course in philosophy at West Baden College, and enrolled in Loyola University, where he took a Bachelor of Arts degree the following June.
 He began graduate work at Loyola in 1948 and was ordained to the priesthood in 1956.

 Powell worked at West Baden University (1961-1965), the Bellarmine School of Theology of Loyola University (1965-1968) and Loyola University (1968-2001), where he became an associate professor of theology and psychology.
 Powell was a proponent of humanistic Catholicism and wrote many books mostly dealing with psychology and Catholic theology, and conducted spiritual retreats along with his counseling work.
-He later retired in Michigan and allegedly died with Alzheimer's disease.
+He later retired in Michigan and died in Clarkston, allegedly with Alzheimer's disease.